harid0718/global-health-dashboard/README.md

 ```

-## 🔁 How to Import This Dashboard
+### 🔁 How to Import This Dashboard

+To use this Superset dashboard:

-1. Launch a local Superset instance
+1. Launch your local **Apache Superset** instance
-2. Navigate to: **Settings → Import Dashboard**
+2. Navigate to: `Settings → Import Dashboard`
-3. Upload `superset_dashboard/dashboard_export.zip`
+3. Upload the file:
+   `superset_dashboard/dashboard_export.zip` *(included in this repo)*

+🧠 This will automatically recreate all charts, layout, and filters in your Superset workspace.

 ---